 Includes: a photo of the person saying it, addressing real-life benefits, with a full name, position, and link to his relevant business.

 Generic, doesn’t explain why it’s good, doesn’t have a photo.

 Deep down psychologically, when we see lots of other people doing something, we’re compelled to do the same thing.
 It comes down to survival instinct.
 Because if everyone else is doing it, it has to be good, right?
 That’s why you should include examples of other people enjoying your product.
 That can come in different ways.
 Here are some of the most common:

 Social shares – not only should you have share buttons next to each of your products, but you should also show the amount of people that are diggin’ it.

 Showcase influential customers – by showing your potential customers that other people, who are pretty cool, are using your product.
 That can be the trigger to make people trust your product.
 If you’re selling apparel, you might want to share photos of people in your garments, or wherever your products might be found.
 Some goes for an “as seen in” if you get any press coverage or internet attention.

 Trust is one of the most important factors to generating a sale.
 Something that kills sales, are hidden costs.
 That’s why you should be upfront when it comes to shipping.
 It might scare people off at first, but in the long run you’ll have dedicated customers who aren’t afraid of being swindled and hit with hidden costs.

 You should never underestimate the power of a personal connection.
-Use your space to tell your story, give your product a history, and convey your personality.
+Create an About us page on your store’s website to tell your story, give your product history, and convey your personality.
 Anyone is much more inclined to buy something when they feel a connection to the person, the story, the cause, the journey.